polettix/ETOOBUSY/_posts/2019-09-29-busybox-multipurpose-executable.md

 {% endhighlight %}

-If you plan on using the tools interactively many times, typing `busybox' can be annoying, so you have two options.
-The least invasive is to enter `busybox`'s shell, which is no [bash][] but it's honest.
+If you plan on using the tools interactively many times, typing `busybox` over and over can be annoying, so you have two options.
+The least invasive is to enter the shell provided by `busybox`, which is no [bash][] but it's honest.
+From there, all tools are just available by
-From there, all tools are just available by magic:
+magic:

 {% highlight text %}
 host-shell$ busybox sh